codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the kidnapping at school?
-It's ok, he woke up.
+It takes guts to be an organ donor.

 ## Daily Trivia

-What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
+What is the number of keys on a standard Windows Keyboard?
- 1. Session
+ 1. 94
- 2. Data link
+ 2. 64
- 3. Network
+ 3. 104
- 4. Transport
+ 4. 76

 <details>
   <summary>Answer</summary>
-  Transport
+  104
 </details>